melcal04/LiveRoulette/README.md

 ## Versions
 - Version 1.0: Official Version -> Official Live Roulette Mobile Revamp Automation
 - Version 2.0: Maven Version -> Gradle Build Framework to Maven Build Framework
-- Version 2.2: Screenshot Version -> Attached Screenshots to the HTML Report
 - Version 3.0: Component Version -> Change Path to Component Object

 ## Notes
 ** I have completed the initial development of the automated testing scripts for the Live Roulette Mobile Revamp.
 However, I plan to enhance their functionality and address any existing bugs to ensure the quality of the software.